Bio and CV

 My work sits at the intersections of planning governance and urban studies, with a broader mission to develop a human centricity in public policy.
+I like to think of it as developing a different AI - an anthro-intelligence in planning theory and practice that attenuates the bluntness of policies towards more empathetic sense-making.
 Specifically, my research explores the connections between urban transformation and mental wellness.
-My dissertation interrogates these connections with a focus on the ageing experience of older adults in Singapore.
+My dissertation interrogates these connections through the perspective of the ageing experience among older adults in Singapore.

-Louisa holds a BA and a MSSc in Geography, both from the National University of Singapore.
+Louisa is UBC's Public Scholar and holds a BA and a MSSc in Geography, both from the National University of Singapore.

 Khoo, L-M, Chan, D and Firdaus, A. (2020) 'Towards Ageing Well: Planning a Future-Ready Singapore', Centre for Liveable Cities, Singapore

 Khoo, L-M (2019) “Making Trust a Planning Asset: Singapore's Community Engagement Journey” in Urban Solutions , Issue 15, High Trust Cities, Centre for Liveable Cities, Singapore

 Khoo, L-M and Boh, J (2018), “Engaging Well, Forging Bonds: The Community as Stakeholders in Urban Development”, Centre for Liveable Cities, Singapore.